MPZinke/SmartCurtain/README.md

 - [ ] 1.
 Google Calendar Event Setter
 - [ ] 2.
 Thermostat & light level integration *(if it's cold & dark outside and close curtains for better insolation (and vice versa))*
 - [ ] 3.
 Who Is Home (ping Android phones to see if person is on local network) closing/opening
-- [ ] 4.
+- [x] 4.
 Update module automatically updates Hub nightly when origin/Production branch is updated.
 - [ ] 5.
 Mobile App
 - [ ] 6.
 WearOS App
-- [ ] 7.
+- [x] 7.
 JSON Log format
+- [ ] 8.
+JSON string output for all objects

 ---